razzkumar/nestjs-aws-secrets-manager/README.md

     region: "ap-south-1"
   }),
   isSetToEnv: true, // set all secrets to env variables which will be available in process.env or @nest/config module
-  secretsSource: "test/sm" // OR array or secrets name or ARN  [ "db/prod/config" ,"app/prod/config"],
+  secretsSource: { secret1: 'test/sm1', secret2: 'test/sm2' }, // Object with secrets name or ARN as values and required key in environment variable
 };

 @Module({
   imports: [